monarchwadia/blog-monarchwadia.com/_posts/2024-06-10-use-openai-in-javascript-project-with-ragged.md

 excerpt: Learn how to easily integrate OpenAI's API into your JavaScript projects using Ragged.
 This tutorial provides a step-by-step guide to set up Ragged and create a basic application, enabling seamless interaction with OpenAI's models.
 ---

-# Use OpenAI in your JavaScript project the easy way with Ragged

 ## Introduction

 Welcome to this simple tutorial on how to use OpenAI’s API in JavaScript.
 In this tutorial, we will be taking the help of Ragged, which is a library that makes working with OpenAI very easy and uncomplicated.